Establishing Basic Networking and Connectivity

 pactl set-default-sink alsa_output.platform-bcm2835_audio.stereo-fallback

-• Boot OM1
+• Launch OM1

 uv run src/run.py turtlebot4

 Please make sure that your development machine (e.g. your laptop) is running the same version of the Zenoh bridge (e.g. 1.2.1) as the RPi otherwise you will get errors.
+When you run OM1 on your laptop, OM1 will use your laptop’s microphone, speaker, and camera inputs/outputs, rather than the sensors on the TurtleBot4.

-Interacting with TurtleBot4 from a Remote Computer using Zenoh
+Interacting with TurtleBot4 from a Remote Computer using Zenoh and the Command Line

-Steer the TurtleBot4 with your keyboard:
+Steer the TurtleBot4 with your Laptop Keyboard

-uv run turtlebot4_keyboard_movement.py
+uv run turtlebot4_keyboard_movement.py --URID OM123435Cc1234

 • W - Move Forward